|Country:||United States of America (USA)|

 Mosaic is the daughter of the Simcoe (YCH 14) hop and a Nugget-derived male which had a linage including Tomahawk, Brewers Gold, Early Green, and an unknown variety.
-It was released to the public in 2012 by the Hop Breeding Company (HBC).
+It was released to the craft brewing scene in 2012 by the Hop Breeding Company (HBC).

 Flavor & Aroma Profile of Mosaic Hops

 Mosaic is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Mosaic offers a unique and complex blend of floral, tropical, fruity, and earthy characteristics that translate very favorably into several different styles of beer, although it is primarily used in IPAs.